 Now that the COVID-19 vaccines have become available for children, it is likely to cause an increase in applications where parents cannot agree if the vaccine is in the best interest of their child/children.

-If you are a separated parent with opposing views to that of the other parent on the issue of whether to vaccinate your child/children, you should seek legal advice to assess the options available to you to try and resolve the dispute.
+If you are a separated parent with opposing views to that of the other parent on the issue of whether to vaccinate your child/children, you should seek legal advice with our family law team to assess the options available to you to try and resolve the dispute.

 It is important to seek specific advice regarding your circumstances as this fact sheet provides general information only and does not constitute legal advice.